 Judgments transferred to an HCEO attract interest at 8% from the date of transfer to the High Court if under £5000, or from the date of the judgment itself if over £5000.
 On larger value judgments this interesting figure can be valuable and can help to offset the cost and inconvenience of enforcement action.

-Enforcement fees and stages
+High Cout Enforcement - Enforcement fees and stages

 1. Compliance Stage

 This fee will be added to the judgment debt, along with high court enforcement costs and high court enforcement fees, interest and the costs of execution, writ of execution when a judgment is sent to an HCEO for enforcement.
 This fee, as mentioned already, is £75 plus VAT, making a total of £90.
-When we receive an instruction to enforce a judgement, enforce a money judgment we add this fee on to our case management system, and depending on the outcome of the enforcement action, either the debtor will pay the fee, or it will fall on the creditor if we are not able to recover the judgment debt.
+When we receive an instruction to enforce a judgement, enforce a money judgment we add this fee to our case management system, and depending on the outcome of the enforcement action, either the debtor will pay the fee, or it will fall on the creditor if we are not able to recover the judgment debt.

 The legislation declares that a Notice of Enforcement (Compliance letter) is given to the debtor informing them about.